 This utility tool will scan your Windows system for irregularities as well as corrupt files and restore them.
 One of these files is Windows Resource Protection or WRP, which is necessary for the language bar to function correctly.
 Let’s find out if it is missing or corrupted.

 Press Windows+R to open the Run prompt and type cmd before hitting Enter.
 The command prompt window’s title should be Administrator: Command Prompt and not just Command Prompt.
 If it is not, search for command prompt manually through the taskbar, right-click and select Run as admin.

 Type the following command and hit Enter to run it.

 The scan might take a while to complete.
-Once it is finishes, exit the command prompt and check if the language bar is now visible.
-If not, let's move to the next solution.
+Once it is finished, exit the command prompt and check if the language bar is still missing.
+If yes, let’s move to the next solution.

 4. Remove/Add a Language

 Some users have reported that removing and adding their preferred secondary languages did the trick.
 To do this, press the Windows+I shortcut to open Settings and click on Time & Language.

 Under Region & language, you can delete a language pack by clicking on its name and selecting Remove option.
 Keep your primary language as it is and remove secondary languages — all of them.

 To add a language back, click on Add a language on the same screen, search for your preferred language and click on Next.